Gin fit for a king as family business marks coronation in regal style

 Mr Bowen said he hoped King Charles III would enjoy the drink, and also revealed he had even bumped into the future monarch as a child in the 1970s.

-The chance occurrence came as the Prince was visiting the county and Mr Bowen had been a young Cub, ready to greet him with the rest of the Scout troupe.
+The chance occurrence came as the then prince was visiting the county and Mr Bowen had been a young Cub, ready to greet him with the rest of the Scout troupe.

 He said: "I am nearly 60 years of age but when I was 11, when Prince Charles visited Ironbridge back in 1970, I was down there waving my flag as a Cub Scout.